hopsoft/universalid/docs/use_cases.md

 > [!NOTE]
 > _The following use-cases demonstrate the power and versatility of Universal ID._
+> _You'll discover that Universal ID supports **NEW** and creative solutions that will help improve efficiency, reliability, and the end-user experience._

 ## Use Cases

-Consider some of these use-cases to jump start your imagination and creativity.
+**Consider some of these use-cases to jump start your imagination and creativity.**

-> [!NOTE]
-> _You'll discover that Universal ID supports **NEW** and creative solutions that will help improve efficiency, reliability, and the end-user experience._

 - **State Management for Web Applications**:
   Facilitate seamless user experiences in web applications by preserving and transferring UI states, even across different sessions.